Inca Trail 2 Days

 • Inca Trail and Machupicchu entrance fee

-• Transfer train station – hotel in Cusco
+• Transfer train station-hotel in Cusco

 • 24-h guest service: please ask for the emergency number available during your time of visit

-What is not included
+Whats is not included on the trek?

 • Lunch and dinner on the last day: after the guided tour at Machupicchu, you can enjoy free time to further visit the ruins and choose to have lunch either in Machupicchu or in Aguas Calientes at your own expense.
 Arrival in Cusco is estimated after nightfall, dinner being at your own expense too